netobserv/network-observability-operator/docs/FlowMetric.md

         <td>[]string</td>
         <td>
           `labels` is a list of fields that should be used as Prometheus labels, also known as dimensions.
-From choosing labels results the level of granularity of this metric, as well as the available aggregations at query time.
+From choosing labels results the level of granularity of this metric, and the available aggregations at query time.
 It must be done carefully as it impacts the metric cardinality (cf https://rhobs-handbook.netlify.app/products/openshiftmonitoring/telemetry.md/#what-is-the-cardinality-of-a-metric).
 In general, avoid setting very high cardinality labels such as IP or MAC addresses.
 "SrcK8S_OwnerName" or "DstK8S_OwnerName" should be preferred over "SrcK8S_Name" or "DstK8S_Name" as much as possible.